Kushner: Palestinians deserve self-determination but uncertain they can govern themselves

 But he said: “I do think they should have self-determination.
 I’m going to leave the details until we come out with the actual plan.”

-The Palestinian Authority has said it will not attend a U.S.-sponsored investment conference in late June in Bahrain where the economic part of the initiative is expected to be unveiled.
+The Palestinian Authority has said it will not attend a U.S.-sponsored investment conference in late June in Bahrain where the economic component is expected to be unveiled.

 U.S. officials have been vague about the timing for releasing proposals for resolving the thorny political issues at the core of the Israeli-Palestinian conflict.
 But experts are skeptical of the Trump administration’s chances for success.

-With Israel heading for new elections in September after Prime Minister Benjamin Netanyahu failed to meet a deadline to form a government, uncertainty is expected to further delay the rollout of the plan.
+With Israel heading for new elections in September after Prime Minister Benjamin Netanyahu failed to form a government, uncertainty is expected to further delay the plan’s rollout.

 Asked whether he believed the Palestinians were capable of governing themselves without Israeli interference, Kushner said: “That’s a very good question.
 That’s one that we’ll have to see.
 The hope is that they, over time, will become capable of governing.”